RediSearch/RediSearch/docs/docs/Indexing_JSON.md

    2) "\"<b>John</b> Smith\""
 ```

-## Aggregation with JSON Path expression
+## Aggregate with JSONPath

 [Aggregation](/docs/stack/search/reference/aggregations) is a powerful feature.
 You can use it to generate statistics or build facet queries.
-The LOAD parameter accepts JSON Path expressions.
+The LOAD parameter accepts JSONPath expressions.
 Any value (even not indexed) can be used in the pipeline.

 This example loads two numeric values from the JSON document applying a simple operation.